-Kitchen Project Checklist: Planning with cooking in mind
+Kitchen Project Checklist: Cooking

 Over the next few weeks, we’re looking at what to consider before booking a consultation with our team of professionally-trained designers (you can do that here).
 Last time, we looked at how you can start your kitchen design plan.
 Now, we’re moving onto the fun stuff: cooking and eating.